BertoCruz/rancid-tomatillos/docs/daily-retros.md

 - Hunter: Getting the data into our pop up!

 - Dani: Understanding the flow of prop process - data down and action up.
 Also, getting our individual movie data to render on the pop up component.
 Another was getting to witness our fetch calls working properly!

+## Monday 10/16/22
+- Today we created:
+    - Cypress testing for Dashboard, Navbar and MovieInfo

+- To Do:
+    - CSS
+    - Accessibility - Add alt attributes to every picture
+    - write up tests for routing, including:
+         - Home page redirect
+         - clicking on a movie: `card` --> `MovieInfo`

+### Challenges:
+- Hunter: Cypress testing in general.
+- Dani: Challenge was understanding how the chai/mocha bundles work with Cypress.
+The syntax is just different from regular chai usage, for example.
+Preparing myself for intercepts and then testing for react-routers.

+### Wins
+- Hunter: figuring out the syntax for finding elements, specifically accessing classes.

+- Dani: Understanding how to access child components and finding elements.
+Good stuff, Hunter, that was awesome!